ayushpandey121/ShadowChat/README.md

-# Viloir 🎉
+# ShadowChat 🎉

-Viloir is a fun and interactive app designed for college students to connect randomly with each other.
-Inspired by Omegle, Viloir uses cutting-edge technologies like Firebase for authentication 🔒 and PeerJS to establish seamless connections 🌐 between users.
+Shadowchat is a fun and interactive app designed for college students to connect randomly with each other.
+Inspired by Omegle,  uses cutting-edge technologies like Firebase for authentication 🔒 and PeerJS to establish seamless connections 🌐 between users.
 It's the perfect platform for spontaneous conversations 💬 and meeting new friends online!

 ## Features ✨